codebar/tutorials/js/lesson4/tutorial.md

 ### What we will be doing:

-1. Retrieve and log quiz questions usinf the quiz API: `https://opentdb.com/api.php?amount=10`
+1. Retrieve and log quiz questions using the quiz API: `https://opentdb.com/api.php?amount=10`

 2. Write a function that displays each question